GlyphGryph/testNov16/README.txt

 To do anything, first run
   bundle install
 from the project root in the command line.
+If you don't have bundler installed, do that first.

 Then, you can run the script directly with ruby run_script.rb > result.json